Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology

 where $P(\vec{p}|M)$ is the prior probability distribution and $P(\vec{D}|M)$ is the Bayesian evidence.

-To sample the posterior distribution, we employ the \texttt{NAUTILUS} sampler \citep{NAUTILUS}, which is implemented in \texttt{CosmoSIS}. \texttt{NAUTILUS} employs importance nested sampling techniques \citep{Importance_nested_sampling}, an extension of traditional nested sampling methods \citep{Nested_sampling}.
-The latter technique allows us to compute the Bayesian evidence and it samples the posterior distribution as a by-product, while the former improves the process by keeping all likelihood evaluations and, in the case of \texttt{NAUTILUS}, efficiently sampling the posterior distribution using neural networks.
-The \texttt{NAUTILUS} configuration we use discards the points drawn in the exploration phase.
-We rely on 6000 live points and require a minimum effective sample size of $N_{\mathrm{eff}}=15\,000$, with 1200 likelihood evaluations at each step.
-We use 16 neural networks in each network ensemble.
+To sample the posterior distribution, we employed the \texttt{NAUTILUS} sampler \citep{NAUTILUS}, which is interfaced in \texttt{CosmoSIS}. \texttt{NAUTILUS} employs importance nested sampling techniques \citep{Importance_nested_sampling}, an extension of traditional nested sampling methods \citep{Nested_sampling}.
+The latter technique allowed us to compute the Bayesian evidence, and it samples the posterior distribution as a by-product, while the former improves the process by keeping all likelihood evaluations and, in the case of \texttt{NAUTILUS}, efficiently sampling the posterior distribution using neural networks.
+The \texttt{NAUTILUS} configuration we used discards the points drawn in the exploration phase.
+We relied on 6000 live points and required a minimum effective sample size of $N_{\mathrm{eff}}=15\,000$, with 1200 likelihood evaluations at each step.
+We used 16 neural networks in each network ensemble.